Wind Chill (film): Plot

 The cop keeps reappearing, always heralded by an old Christmas song on the radio.
 Girl dreams of the many people the cop has killed and of priests.

 Girl has the idea to use an old telephone and the junction box on a nearby telephone pole to call for help.
 She climbs the pole, connects the telephone, and reaches 911 but is unsure if they can hear her.
 Returning to the car, she discovers Guy has died.

 Girl sees headlights approaching, thinking that it is the cop, but it turns out to be a snow-plow driver responding to her call.
 The driver puts Guy's body on the back of the snow-plow and leaves with Girl.
-While driving, he tells her that in the 1950s, a corrupt cop murdered people on that stretch of road, and their bodies were never found.
+While driving, he tells her that in the 1950s, a corrupt cop murdered people on that stretch of road and that their bodies were never found.
 In 1953, he ran a young couple off the road but lost control and crashed in the ravine.
 Around Christmas every year, people usually die on that road.
 In 1961, priests were found frozen to death.

 The cop then runs them off the road.
 Despite Girl's pleas, the driver gets out to help the cop, whose car has fallen into the ravine.
-Girl follows him, and the pair see the two burning cars from 1953.
+Girl follows him, and the pair sees the two burning cars from 1953.
 The ghosts of the priests walk down to the trapped cop but instead of helping him, they pull the microphone from his radio, leaving him to die.
 His burned body crawls out and freezes the plowman to death.

 Girl runs back to the truck and tries to start it, but the cop reappears.
 Guy's ghost also appears, hitting the cop with a tire iron.

 She jerks awake and realizes she is back in the car, next to Guy's body.
 Guy's ghost reappears and leads her through the ruined priests' home nearby, to the gas station.

 Hours later, coroners load Guy's body into a van as a paramedic attends Girl, who is now safe.